 Best sources:

-- eBay — Still the largest secondary market for Pokémon merchandise
+- eBay — Still the largest secondary market for Pokémon merchandise.
+Set saved searches with email alerts.

 - Mercari — Great for individual sellers, often lower prices than eBay